jeffersonjhunt/shinysdr-docker/README.md

 ### Dockerfile structure

-The `Dockerfile` is broken into server __RUN__ sections to allow for quicker builds while adding and refining modules, plugins, supporting apps and new versions of  ShinySDR.
+The `Dockerfile` is broken into several __RUN__ sections to allow for quicker builds while adding and refining modules, plugins, supporting apps and new versions of  ShinySDR.

 ### fetch-js-deps.sh